 For years, gamers all over the globe were convinced that Shenmue 3 was a distant pipedream.
 The first two games are iconic cult classics, and now fans will get the chance to experience them all over again in August 2018 with improved graphics, new features, and other goodies with the re-release of Shenmue 1 + 2.

-Thanks to a hugely successful Kickstarter campaign, the development of Shenmue 3 is finally underway, although a release date is still unconfirmed.
+Thanks to a hugely successful Kickstarter campaign, the development of Shenmue 3 is finally underway, and a release date for 2019 has been confirmed!

 It’s still a long way off, but we’ve compiled every we know and would love to see from Shenmue 3.

 After years of waiting, YS Net and Deep Silver have announced a concrete release date for Shenmue 3 at Gamescom 2018.
 It will be launching for PS4 and PC on August 27, 2019.

 We’ve also been treated to brand new trailer, which you can watch below:

 Despite having not announced a release date yet, YS Net has revealed the minimum system requirements for Shenmue 3 on PC.
 You can find he relatively modest specs below:

 - OS: Windows 7×64, Windows 8×64, Windows 10×64 (64-bit OS Required)

 - Processor: Intel Core i5-4460 (3.40 GHz) or better; Quad-core or better

 - Graphics: Nvidia GeForce GTX 650 Ti or better (DirectX 11 card & VRAM 2GB Required)